Syakhisk/readingruler.koplugin/README.md

 - Swipe navigation on page start/end will not move to next/previous page.
 - The ruler may jump further than expected if the left and right columns texts are not aligned.

-## Possible improvements

-- Add option to disable default gestures and make user create custom KOReader gestures for the plugin.

 ## Contributions

 I have been using this plugin myself, and as of now, I don't need any additional features.
 However, I am open to feature requests to improve the plugin.
 Pull requests are also welcomed!

+## Possible improvements (TODO)

+- [ ] Add option to use:
+  - Swipe mode
+  - Tap mode
+  - Disable default gestures (create event for navigation)
+- [ ] Ignore screen edges for swipe mode
+- [ ] Support two columns
+- [ ] Support continuous view mode